 Deliberate creators supposedly know how to harness the power of the universe through a vibrational journey that paves the way for inspired, effortless action.
 It does feel good to believe you’re extra-clever and skipping all the hard, slow stuff.

 But this “vibrational shortcut” gives results that can be very different from the ones promised.

 Who will come out ahead?
-The person taking prudent, outer-world action when it comes to financial matters?
-Or the person who relies on internal management (meditation, psychological processes, and gratitude lists) to attract abundance?
+The person taking prudent, outer-world action to make and save money?
+Or the person who relies on internal management (meditation, psychological processes, and gratitude lists) to “attract abundance?”

 The financial outcome of trusting a flawed belief system

 What did I get when I lived for vibration over practicality?

 Besides a lot of confusion around money (and confusion around so much else) due to a flawed worldview, I ended up with debt.
 This debt took years to pay off and can be traced directly back to my Abraham-Hicks days.

 True, no one is directly telling Law of Attraction followers to spend money or be reckless.
 But when people are not clear on how to practically manage money—in fact when they are taught illusions and magical thinking around money—then it is easy, even inevitable, to mismanage one’s finances.

 My financial outcome would have been different if I had, for example, read my books on managing money and building financial security instead of tossing them aside when I found the more appealing Abraham-Hicks belief system.